 Another important idea of proving \thref{th:main_finite} is to apply \lemref{lem:max_necessity} for this collection of r.v.'s.
-The correction $\mathcal{R}(Q, L, \varepsilon, \mathcal{Y}, \mathcal{Z})$ does not, however, have balanced regular conditional distributions of \eqref{eq:balanced_X|Y} in general, as with \eqref{def:region_R}.
-Fortunately, similar to \lemref{lem:balanced_Pe}, the following lemma can avoid this issue by blowing-up the collection $\mathcal{R}(Q, L, \varepsilon, \mathcal{Y}, \mathcal{Z})$ via \emph{finite-dimensional Birkhoff's theorem} \cite{birkhoff_1946}.
+The correction $\mathcal{R}(Q, L, \varepsilon, \mathcal{Y}, \mathcal{Z})$ does not, however, have balanced conditional distributions of \eqref{eq:balanced_X|Y} in general, as with \eqref{def:region_R}.
+Fortunately, similar to \lemref{lem:balanced_Pe}, the following lemma can avoid this issue by blowing-up the collection $\mathcal{R}(Q, L, \varepsilon, \mathcal{Y}, \mathcal{Z})$ via the \emph{finite-dimensional version of Birkhoff's theorem} \cite{birkhoff_1946}.